alex-mccombie/resume_readme/AlexMcCombie-Coder-README.md

 - User friendly
 	- I also understand that most people don’t really give a flying _fig_ about software.
 They just want the software to work so they can get on with their day.
 		- I speak fluent computerese as a second language, though I prefer to speak english around humans.
 	- I don’t want to fill this resume with a list of every tech that has been released in the last 30 years.
-You can safely assume I’ve worked with it, and I am always interested in conquering another.
+You can safely assume I’ve probably worked with it, and I am always interested in conquering another.
 	- The most magical feature of software is not in the details - it is hiding the details and making life simpler for real people.

 ---